rodrigofaloni/BillPay/README.md

 # BillPay
-WEB API with .NET CORE
+API with registration, listing, editing, visualization and deletion of accounts payable.